MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/Exercise_04_review_deployment_deprovision.md

 ### Task 2: Delete all resources
 In this task, you will delete all resources provisioned in this lab.

-1. From the Bash session of Azure Cloud Shell, display the listing of resources in the two resource groups provisioned in this lab by running the following commands:
+1. From the Bash session of Azure Cloud Shell, display the listing of resources in the two resource groups provisioned in this exercise by running the following commands:

    ```azurecli
    az resource list --resource-group 'acr-01-RG' --query "[].name" --output tsv